Aerodynamics of Gender: Plot

 After buying a radio controlled helicopter to fit in, Pierce (Chevy Chase) becomes annoyed when he finds that Jeff (Joel McHale) and Troy (Donald Glover) have lost interest in such things and taken up basketball.
 Annie (Alison Brie), Britta (Gillian Jacobs), and Shirley (Yvette Nicole Brown) decide to take a women's studies class.
 Abed (Danny Pudi) joins them, missing hints that he's not wanted.

 After losing the game and suffering Troy's insults, Jeff kicks the basketball over a hedge, where the pair then find a seemingly magical secret garden that includes a trampoline.
 They meet Joshua (Matt Walsh), a mild-mannered Greendale gardener who keeps the area private because trampolines have been banned from the school.
 They find unexpected bliss in jumping on the trampoline, and Joshua allows them to continue to visit as long as they keep it a secret and never "double bounce" on the trampoline.

-In women's studies, Annie, Britta, and Shirley find a trio of mean young women led by Megan (Hilary Duff) who demand their seats.
-Annie, Britta, and Shirley join Abed at the back of the class and find that he has an uncanny ability to pick out people's imperfections (with Abed's point of view visualized as a Terminator- or RoboCop-like display).
-The three encourage Abed to insult "bitches" who they feel have wronged them.
+In women's studies, Annie, Britta, and Shirley find a trio of mean young women led by Megan (Hilary Duff) who demand their seats, so they join Abed at the back of the class.
+They find that he has an uncanny ability to pick out people's imperfections (with Abed's point of view visualized as a Terminator- or RoboCop-like display) and encourage him to insult "bitches" who they feel have wronged them.

-The next day, Pierce challenges Troy and Jeff to a game of basketball and becomes annoyed again when they say they have moved on from but refuse to explain.
-Troy and Jeff return to the garden, but Pierce uses his helicopter, equipped with a spy cam to follow and discovers the garden.
-Pierce invades the secret garden, and forces Troy to double-bounce him on the trampoline, but the effort causes him to sail off and crash into a garbage dumpster, breaking both his legs.
+The next day, Pierce challenges Troy and Jeff to a game of basketball and becomes annoyed again when they say they have moved on but refuse to explain.
+Troy and Jeff return to the garden, but Pierce uses his helicopter equipped with a spy cam to follow them and discovers the garden.
+Pierce invades the secret garden and forces Troy to double-bounce him on the trampoline, but the effort causes him to sail off and crash into a garbage dumpster, breaking both his legs.

 When Annie, Britta, and Shirley use Abed's techniques to insult women who are in fact innocent, Abed identifies them as bitches and turns on them.
 But his insulting goes out of control, targeting anyone nearby and quickly making him an outcast.

 The school administrators destroy the trampoline and fire Joshua.
-As he leaves, Joshua says he should never have trusted a black person, and both Troy and Jeff are shocked to realize that they had overlooked signs that Joshua was a racist all along.
+As he leaves, Joshua says he should never have trusted a black person, and both Troy and Jeff are shocked to realize that they had overlooked signs that Joshua was racist all along.
 They decide that the exclusivity of their bliss was unfair to others.

-Abed gives Megan a set of cards he says are "destruct codes", and she confronts him in the cafeteria with several suspiciously precise insults.
+Abed gives Megan a set of cards he says are "destruct codes," and she confronts him in the cafeteria with several suspiciously precise insults.
 Claiming the experience has caused him to realize his mistake, he apologizes to his friends; they in turn apologize for using him.